 Hi!
 I’m Laura and welcome to my blog!
 I’m so glad you’re here!

-My love affair with cooking began many, many years ago.
-I grew up in a household obsessed with food, it was what brought us together and made us tick.
-[Seriously though.
-We're the type of family that would sit down for a family meal almost every night.
+My love affair with cooking and food began many, many years ago.
+I grew up in a family that was obsessed with food, it was what brought us together and made us tick.
+We were the type of family that would sit down for a family meal almost every night.
 We discussed lunch and dinner plans at breakfast.
 We even took pictures of our food sometimes (yes, before cell phone cameras or Instagram existed).

-Trying new ingredients, experiencing different cuisines, and experimenting in the kitchen excite me more than anything else.
+Trying new ingredients, traveling and experiencing different cuisines, and experimenting in the kitchen excite me more than anything else.
 I grew up cooking with my mom, grandmothers, and sisters in the kitchen.
-Cooking inspires me, challenges me, and makes me happy.
+Cooking inspires me, challenges me, and quite simply, makes me happy.

-I always knew that cooking would be a large part of my everyday life, but little did I know just how big a role it would play until a few years ago when I made the life-altering (oh so dramatic, but oh so true!) decision to attend culinary school and pursue a career in the food industry.
+I always knew that cooking would be a large part of my everyday life, but little did I know just how big a role it would play until I made the life-altering (oh so dramatic, but true!) decision to enroll in professional culinary school and pursue a career in the food industry.

 Want more?
-You can also find me on Pinterest, Facebook, Twitter, Google+, and Instagram (my fave!) to catch little snippets of food-filled life.
+You can also find me on Pinterest, Facebook, Twitter, Google+, and Instagram (my fave!).
+You can also find me on SnapChat (@blogoverthyme).
 If you’d like to keep in touch, you can also subscribe to my e-newsletter to receive new posts and/or my weekly e-newsletter via email!

 Most importantly, I want to thank you for taking the time to visit this site, read my words, and maybe even try my recipes!
 It means the world to me, and I wouldn’t be here without you.
 BIG hugs.

 My Cooking Philosophy:

-I love creating fresh, seasonal meals that showcase ingredients in a unique way!
+I love creating fresh, seasonally-inspired meals that showcase quality ingredients in a unique, yet approachable way!

 Since I love to cook and eat anything and everything, you’ll find recipes from all ends of the spectrum: indulgent desserts and pastries, healthier and lighter dishes, pastas, comforting soups and stews, breakfasts, drinks, and side dishes.
 Everyday eats, if you will.

 One of my favorite things to do is take a classic dish and put a creative spin on it, like these dark chocolate and passion fruit marshmallow s’mores or these fried cauliflower steaks.
-The vast majority of the recipes shared on this site are elegant, yet simple and time-friendly, but I definitely like to go overboard and share the special occasion ones every now and then!
+The vast majority of the recipes shared on this site are elegant, yet simple and for the most part, time-friendly.
+However, I definitely like to go overboard and share the special occasion ones every now and then!
 This site truly is a depiction of how I eat and the things I love.

 Most of the recipes you see on the site are my own, unless otherwise noted in the recipe.
 I try to test all recipes at least once (if not multiple times!) and would never share anything that I didn’t try or eat myself.
 If you’ve made or tried one of my recipes, I love any and all feedback–so please feel free to leave a comment or shoot me an email!

 P.S.
-If you want to get a sneak peek at where I cook and make recipes all day, check out this kitchen tour post.
+If you want to get a sneak peek at where I cook and make recipes all day, you can follow me on SnapChat (@blogoverthyme)!